|UCAS code||C100||Duration||4 years (MBiol)|

 |“With biology, there's no shortage of new and exciting research going on, and the breadth of content in the first year is just mind-blowing!
 It's a really great idea to give students a taste of all aspects of the subject today, as from the second year onward there are increasing opportunities for specialisation.That ability to drop less interesting topics and really focus on the ones you love is a most welcome form of flexibility.” |

 In the first year, your typical weekly timetable can be broken down into the following categories:

 - Lectures: around eight hours a week

-- Research skills training: around seven hours a week
+- Practicals: around seven hours a week

 - Tutorials: one hour a week, plus preparation time.
 In the second, third and fourth years, variable hours are also spent on research projects.

-In the second and third year, variable hours are also spent on coursework elements.
+In the second and third years, variable hours are also spent on coursework elements.
 Tutorials are usually 2-4 students and a tutor.
 Lectures and practical class sizes will vary depending on the options chosen.
 They will normally range from around 115 students in the class to as few as 20 students in the class.
 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.